FPJ Explains: What is 'Boxing Day' Test match held on December 26? Here's all you need to know

-Keeping aside the humiliating defeat in the first Test, Team India on Wednesday began their preparation for the second Test against Australia beginning Saturday (December 26).
+Keeping aside the humiliating defeat in the first Test, Team India is finalising their preparations for the second Test against Australia beginning tomorrow (Saturday, December 26).
 This is set to be the annual 'Boxing Day' Test match which is held on the date December 26 every year.

 Here's all you need to know about the December 26 'Boxing Day' Test match: